PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

 \subsection{Data Collection}

-We use Sapien \cite{xiang2020sapien} to gather extensive data for pre-grasping and grasping tasks, selecting 5 hard-to-grasp and 5 easy-to-grasp object categories from ShapeNet-v2 for training, with over 10 shapes for each category.
-A INSPIRE-ROBOTS EG2-4C model is used for the gripper.
+We used the Sapien simulation platform \cite{xiang2020sapien} to collect data for robotic pre-grasping and grasping tasks.
+Our dataset, drawn from ShapeNet-v2, includes 5 hard-to-grasp and 5 easy-to-grasp object categories, each with more than 10 unique shapes.

-To generate an offline training dataset for the grasping module, objects are generated at random positions across four scenes, with chances of being posed \textit{upon} environmental features.
-Grasping points and gripper orientations are randomly chosen from the object's surface and the hemisphere above the tangent plane at the point, respectively.
+The INSPIRE-ROBOTS EG2-4C gripper model was used in grasping trials across four simulated scenes.
+Objects were randomly positioned, sometimes on environmental features like tables or ledges.
+Grasping points were randomly chosen from the object's surface, with gripper orientations determined by a hemisphere above each point's tangent plane.

-The pre-grasping module's dataset focuses on the hard-to-grasp categories.
-Objects are randomly posed within a uniformly distributed distance from the environmental feature.
-The gripper performs a pushing action with a normally-distributed displacement on random surface point.
-Collection efficiency is boosted by over 42\% by specifying the gripper's displacement direction towards environmental features for 30\% of cases (using domain-specific prior knowledge).
-The angle to the feature follows a Gaussian distribution.
+The pre-grasping dataset concentrated on hard-to-grasp categories.
+Objects were placed at random distances from features, and the gripper performed a pushing action with a normally distributed displacement at random surface points.
+To improve data collection efficiency by about 42\%, the displacement direction towards features was preset in 30\% of trials based on domain knowledge, with interaction angles modeled by a Gaussian distribution.

-For both datasets, the camera position is randomly generated, maintaining a distance between 3 and 5 meters from the object, with the camera oriented towards the object.
-Each dataset consists of 10,000 successful cases and 30,000 failure cases, as the negative operational space is hard to cover.